Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 A Sudden Stop Equals Worldwide Catastrophes

 If the earth suddenly stopped, not only would you find yourself hurled through the air, you would also be in a massive wind storm.
 The windstorm would be worldwide and unlike anything, the earth has ever seen.
-The sea, which rests on mother earth's surface, would come flying out of the ocean floor, causing massive international tsunamis.
-Earth's center, called the magma, would continue to spin at a colossal speed.
+The sea, which rests on the earth's surface, would come flying out of the ocean floor, causing massive international tsunamis.
+Earth's molten center, called the magma, would continue to spin at a colossal speed.
 The results would be earthquakes, volcanoes, and unfathomable amounts of lava engulfing the world.
 These circumstances would result in Joshua and his men fighting against the elements rather than their enemies.
-God, however, did do a miracle for Joshua and Israel.

 God Performed a Miracle

-It isn't easy to figure out how he did it.
-Still, God performed a miracle and stopped time completely for Israel, giving them a day stretching longer than the regular twenty-four hours.
-Two theories may offer a scientifically plausible explanation for Joshua's long day.
+The Bible states in Joshua 10:12 -13 that God most certainly did do a miracle for Joshua and Israel.
+It isn't easy to understand how it happened.
+Still, the Bible says that God performed a miracle and stopped time completely for Israel.
+While causing the sun to stand still and the moon to halt in its place, God gave Israel a day stretching longer than the regular twenty-four hours.
+Let's examine two theories that may offer scientifically plausible explanations for the circumstances surrounding Joshua's long day.

 According to Joshua 10:13, the sun stood still, and the moon stayed in its place.
-Placing Israel and the entire battlefield inside an event horizon would have given Joshua the light he needed, but what about the moon?
+An event horizon is capable of trapping light.
+Placing Israel and the entire battlefield inside an event horizon would have given Joshua the light he needed, but what about the sun and moon staying still?
 If the sun and moon were outside of the event horizon, they would not have been still.
 They would have continued their regular rotations and orbits.
 If the sun and moon stood still inside of the event horizon, then the rotating earth would have left the sun's light as usual.
-As we already mentioned, stopping mother earth would have lead to catastrophe.
-However, another unorthodox theory explains how God may have stilled the sun and moon and gave Joshua his long day.
+As already stated, stopping the planet would have lead to a worldwide catastrophe.
+However, another theory may explain how God could have stayed the sun and moon and allowed Joshua to have his long day without causing a disaster.

 Whatever the Case

 Whatever the case may be, Joshua's long day is cited and recorded in the Holiest book known to modern society, The Holy Bible.
-How God did it may be a mystery, but we do know He did it.
+How God did it may be a mystery, but believers understand and recognize that nothing is impossible for God.